-Intracoronal bleaching is the procedure where a discolored non-vital tooth is whitened using oxidizing agents inside the coronal portion of the non-vital tooth to decrease the discoloration.
+Intracoronal bleaching or Internal Bleaching is the procedure where a discolored non-vital tooth is whitened using oxidizing agents inside the coronal portion of the non-vital tooth to decrease the discoloration.
 With Intracoronal bleaching we can decrease or completely eliminate discoloration and increase the degree of translucency.
 The result of Intra-coronal bleaching depends on the cause of non-vitality, proper diagnosis, case selection and following the steps in a proper manner.

 Intracoronal bleaching is done in Non-vital teeth with discoloration, the other types of bleaching are done on Vital teeth mostly like – Walking bleaching or sealed bleaching, Office bleaching and photo or thermo bleaching.